 We've scoped the equipment, suppliers, regulations and existing CSIRO technologies required for protein enrichment and oil refining of the selected crops.
 The hub would transform the new local crops into specialty plant protein ingredients for use in foods like gluten free baked goods, snacks, mince mixes, pasta, frozen desserts, beverages, and complementary dairy, fish, meat products and specialty oils.
 There are also non-food opportunities in pet foods, aquaculture and livestock feed.

-Full Harvest Solutions was established in November 2020 to meet the fast-growing demand for hemp and other broadacre protein ingredients and specialty oils in Australia and globally.
+Wandarra was established in November 2020 to meet the fast-growing demand for hemp and other broadacre protein ingredients and specialty oils in Australia and globally.
 Based in Townsville, they aim to become a plant-based protein smart manufacturing leader in North Queensland supplying the food and beverage, aquaculture and petfood sectors.
+This work formerly took place under Wandarra's sister entity, Full Harvest Solutions.

 The company are a case study of the proposed hub.
 Together we scoped the supply chain of them as suppliers in North Queensland of legume and oilseed protein crops, their processing requirements, the potential products their crops could make, and the potential customers.
 This activity was part of CSIRO's Northern Agriculture Futures initiative.